cetz-package/cetz/src/draw/grouping.typ

   )
 },)

-/// Creates a new anchor.
+/// Creates a new anchor for the current group.
+The new anchor will be accessible from inside the group by using just the anchor's name as a coordinate.
 ///
 /// ```typc example
 /// // Inside a group